Catarina de Albuquerque: Life and career

 Born in 1970, Catarina de Albuquerque attended the German International School in Lisbon before graduating in law from the University of Lisbon.
 She then earned a master's degree in law (LLM) from the Graduate Institute of International and Development Studies in Geneva, leading her into her first contacts with the United Nations.

 Catarina de Albuquerque joined Sanitation and Water for All in 2014 and she published Measuring What We Treasure and Treasuring What We Measure: The Promise and Perils of Global Monitoring for the Promotion of Equality in the Water, Sanitation, and Hygiene Sector, which she wrote with Inga Winkler and Margaret Satterthwaite.

 In July 2018, following a wide-ranging governance review, SWA created the position of chief executive officer and de Albuquerque was chosen for the position in a competitive process.
-Through her strategic leadership as CEO, she was an influential and powerful advocate for SWA and the human rights to water and sanitation.
 She led the SWA secretariat and provided strategic leadership compatible with its vision and high-level objectives, including all operational, executive and fundraising activities.

 In 2008, de Albuquerque was appointed by the United Nations Human Rights Council to become the first UN special rapporteur on the human right to safe drinking water and sanitation.
 In 2010, she played a pivotal role in the recognition of water and sanitation as human rights by the UN General Assembly.
 Her work helped ensure that the rights to water and sanitation were incorporated into the language of the Sustainable Development Goals.